leec94/cissp-notes/isc2-study-guide-10th-edition/chap-1/README.md

 - Abstraction: Similar elements are collected into groups, classes, or roles and assigned security controls, restrictions, or permissions as a collective.
 To carry out a security plan
 - Security boundary: The intersection between two areas, subnets, or environments that have different security requirements or needs
 - Security governance: The collection of practices related to supporting, defining, and directing the security efforts of an organization
+  - Security governance seeks to compare the security processes and infrastructure used within the organization with knowledge and insight obtained from external sources
 - Third-party governance: The system of external entity oversight that may be mandated by law, regulation, industry standards, contractual obligation, or licensing requirements.
 Generally done by an outside investigator or auditor
 - Documentation review: The process of reading the exchanged materials and verifying them against standards and expectations
 - Security management planning